 For the most part, retainer agreements are a dream come true for freelancers.
 Being able to say, “I work on retainer” proves that you’ve gotten some work as a freelancer, and that you can expect a least one source of income each month to balance out your wages.
-Freelance retainers make planning easier, since they ensure you can count on the retainer fees each and every month stated in the contract.
+Freelance retainers make planning easier, since they ensure you can count on the retainer invoice fees each and every month stated in the contract.

 A freelancer with one client on retainer that guarantees $1,000 a month for no more than 12 hours of work a month can know – for certain – that they will earn at least $1,000 for the month.
 So, they can use that as a baseline for projecting earnings and handling expenses.
 They also know that they will have to set aside 12 billable hours for the month to ensure that they don’t overcommit to new clients.
 The balance is easier on a freelance retainer schedule.

 One other perk of working this way is purely financial.
 Retainer clients are more likely to pay the bills on time, since they are counting on you to provide future work.
 Freelancers aren’t having to chase down payments, and it’s also customary to require payment up front each month for work arranged under a retainer agreement.
 It’s also easier to hold late-paying clients accountable; if they don’t pay for your work, you have a binding agreement for a longer term.